Ghrind/gitgut/README.md

 Display PR and JIRA tickets info about the branches that are currently checked out on your git repository.

+## Expected features

+* Show how many commits are not merged in staging/develop
+* Show all commits for the branch only
+* Allow to checkout a branch from the jira number
+* Show if branch has one or more PR and the state of the PR
+* Categorize branches by JIRA/NO JIRA, developer/reviewer, JIRA status
+* Automatically delete branches that are merged in develop
+* Display time retrieving various info

 ## Installation

 Add this line to your application's Gemfile: